A Survey of Graph Unlearning: Preliminaries

-Graph unlearning is an essential extension of the unlearning process to the domain of GML, where the input is an attributed graph $G$.
-Formally, let \(\mathcal{M}\) be the original graph machine learning model, trained on the graph \(G\) or a set of graphs $\mathcal{G}$ to perform a specific downstream task.
-The graph unlearning process aims to update \(\mathcal{M}\) in the presence of data removal in the form of node or node feature vector, or edge or edge feature vector, etc. An illustration of graph unlearning is shown in Figure \ref{fig:graph-unlearning}. \end{definition}
+\begin{definition}[Graph Unlearning] Graph unlearning is an essential extension of the unlearning process to the domain of GML, where the input is an attributed graph $G$.
+Formally, let \(\theta^0\) be the weight of the original graph machine learning model, trained on the graph \(G\) or a set of graphs $\mathcal{G}$ to perform a specific downstream task.
+The graph unlearning process aims to update $\theta^0$ in the presence of data removal in the form of node or node feature vector, or edge or edge feature vector, etc. An illustration of graph unlearning is shown in Figure \ref{fig:graph-unlearning}. \end{definition}